 Put the ceramic adhesive around the outside edge and then apply some hot glue to the centre.
 Push it into place and hold it a few seconds while the hot glue cools and takes hold.
 Although the hot glue would not be good as a permanent glue, it will hold easily long enough for the ceramic adhesive to cure.
 This is a good example of using a temporary adhesive to allow a permanent adhesive to do it's job.
 This will certainly work better than masking tape.

 This is great for repair of a couple of tiles, but if you are installing all new tiles, you are far better off not using mastique for the tiles, but thin-set mortar.
-Properly applied all you need are tile spacers to hole them in place, even on a ceiling.
+Properly applied all you need are tile spacers to hold them in place, even on a ceiling.